Abhiram1031/-CODECRAFT_WD_02-/README.md

 - Start: Begins the timer using setInterval.
 - Pause: Stops the timer and stores elapsed time.
 - Reset: Clears the timer and lap records.
-- Lap: Records the current time as a lap.
+- Lap: Records the current time as a lap
-- ## MIT License
+   ## MIT License
 - this project is under the MIT License